 2.4.2 Comparison to a proxy of maximum recruitment rate

 When population growth is not limited by a harvest pressure and/or by density-dependent effects, both recruitment rate and adult survival are close to their maximum potential.
-Given a conservative assumption on the maximum adult survival of ruddy ducks and maximum population growth rate estimated during no harvest time period, one can provide a proxy of the maximum recruitment rate.
-If the recruitment rate outputs of the model are significantly superior to this proxy, it means that the method overestimates the recruitment rate, which may reflect that some adult males are not detected during count surveys.
+Given a conservative assumption on the maximum adult survival of ruddy ducks and maximum population growth rate estimated during no harvest time periods, a proxy of the maximum recruitment rate can be obtained.
+If the recruitment rate outputs of the model are significantly superior to this proxy, this means that the method overestimates recruitment rate, which may reflect that some adult males are not detected during count surveys.
 By splitting the recruitment rate outputs upon populations and harvest categories, one can discuss of the impact of the harvest on the recruitment rate.

 To do so, one estimates maximum population growth rates over time periods observing no harvest using Equation (2.7).
-Since the estimate of the UK population size is noisy below 500 individuals, one rejected data before 1972 (Figure 2.4).
-After reaching the threshold of 1000 individuals, the UK population growth observed a strong inflexion whereas no harvest pressure was applied.
+Since the estimate of the UK population size is noisy below 500 individuals, data before 1972 were discarded (Figure 2.4).
+After reaching the threshold of 1000 individuals, the UK population growth showed a strong inflexion whereas no harvest pressure was applied.
 This observation led to split the analysis into two time series for the time periods used in the maximum growth rate inference in UK (Figure 2.4).

-Figure 2.4: Evolution of the size of the two ruddy duck populations in light of the harvest pressure; on time periods without harvest, maximum population growth rates can be estimated (slopes in red for the UK and in blue for France)
+Figure 2.4: Changes in the size of the two ruddy duck populations in light of the harvest pressure; on time periods without harvest, maximum population growth rates can be estimated (slopes in red for the UK and in blue for France)

-To get proxies of maximum recruitment rate from Equation (2.6), one uses a very conservative prior on the adult survival by setting a uniform distribution on 0.7;0.9 (Buxton et al., 2004; Krementz et al., 1997; the lower limit corresponds to the upper range of survival rates observed in literature for species of similar weight, the upper limit corresponds to the range of survival rates of long-life species, Nichols et al., 1997).
+To get proxies of maximum recruitment rate from Equation (2.6), a very conservative prior on the adult survival was used, by setting a uniform distribution on 0.7;0.9 (Buxton et al., 2004; Krementz et al., 1997; the lower limit corresponds to the upper range of survival rates observed in the literature for species of similar weight, the upper limit corresponds to the range of survival rates of long-life species, Nichols et al., 1997).
 The average recruitment rates from the count data are estimated for each population and for each harvest category and compared to the maximum recruitment rates.

 For all the sub-models in Section 2, the Bayesian framework was used for its efficiency and simplicity to propagate error through the parameters.
-One used uninformative priors on all parameters.
-One generated three chains of length 500000, with a thinning of 10 to avoid autocorrelation in the samples, and one discarded the first 2000 samples as burn-in.
+Uninformative priors were used on all parameters.
+Three chains of length 500000 were generated, with a thinning of 10 to avoid autocorrelation in the samples, and the first 2000 samples were discarded as burn-in.
 Chain convergence was assessed using the Gelman and Rubin convergence diagnostic (R<1.1, Gelman & Rubin (1992)).
-One fit the models using NIMBLE (de Valpine et al., 2017) run from R (R Core Team, 2020).
-Data and code are available here: https://github.com/adri-tab/Ruddy_duck_recruitment_rate.
-The values X[Y; Z] reported in results are the medians and the associated boundaries of the 95% confidence interval of posterior distributions.
+Models were fitted using NIMBLE (de Valpine et al., 2017) run from R (R Core Team, 2020).
+Data and code are available at: https://github.com/adri-tab/Ruddy_duck_recruitment_rate.
+The values X[Y; Z] reported in the results are the medians and the associated boundaries of the 95% confidence interval of posterior distributions.
 The median was preferred to the mean because of its robustness to skewed distribution.

 3 Results